Intellectual Property Downloadable Forms

 Sample Employment Form to Secure IP Rights from Employees –- This agreement is a starting point to prepare an employment agreement for employers to secure the appropriate rights from their employees.
 Upon the hiring of an employee, the agreement should be used in conjunction with legal advice to properly document the relationship between employee and employer, and particularly to make sure that any intellectual property created by the employee in the scope of their employment, including patent, trademark, and copyright rights are properly owned by the employer.

-New Company Intellectual Property (IP) Checklist — This form is a handy checklist for startup companys to make sure that they protect their most precious future assets and avoid infringing the rights of others.
+Business Intellectual Property (IP) and Data Privacy/Cyber Checklist — This form is a handy checklist for companies to make sure that they protect their most precious intellectual property assets and avoid infringing the rights of others, as well as complying with cybersecurity and data privacy laws and regulations.
+Use this checklist in consultation with our advice as every company has different circumstances to address.

 New Client Consultation Form — This form is helpful for us to understand who you are and the best way to reach you.
 Once we begin to represent you, our entire Quality Client Care® team will use this information to keep you informed of each step along the way.